Skip to main content

 • Physical therapy, with customized exercises, can strengthen your joint and improve flexibility.

-When non-surgical options aren’t enough, Surgical Treatments may be necessary.
+When aren’t enough, may be necessary.

 • Arthroscopy is a minimally invasive procedure that can remove loose bodies or repair tears, while meniscus repair focuses on fixing torn cartilage.